deepvacspace/deepvac-foresight/README.md

 # Deepvac
-Main repository for DeepVac AI Advisor
+Main repository for Deepvac AI Advisor

 - **bo/** - Initial tests for using Bayesian Optimization
 - **bo_common.py** - Utility functions for Bayesian Optimization (still actively used)